-We also offer RYA Day Skipper as Teen sails exclusively for 16 and 17 year olds (the RYA minimum age for Day Skipper is 16) and we can arrange women only courses.
+We also offer RYA Day Skipper as Teen sails exclusively for 16 and 17 year olds (the RYA minimum age for Day Skipper is 16).

 “Experienced, knowledgeable and confident instructor.
 Calm and collected which helped with the process of learning and taking in all the information.
 Also felt very free and comfortable on-board making it much more enjoyable.
 Jalapeno is a beautiful boat.
 Loved sailing her.”

 “You understand people and sailing – a combination that makes for excellent instruction.
 It did feel like a mini community for the 5 days, I think you are doing great.”